typesupply/lasermeasure/source/documentation/index.md

   and a glyph's bounding box, hold option and hover between the anchor and the glyph's outline.

+## Named Values

+Widths, heights or height and width combinations can be defined as font-specific named values.
+During measuring, if any of these values is matched, it will be displayed next to the measurement.
+These values are defined in the "Named Values" sheet.
+If you define a width and no height, any height will be matched.
+If you define a height and no width, any width will be matched.

+### Storage Format

+Values are stored in `font.lib` under the key `com.typesupply.LaserMeasure.measurements`.
+The data is stored as a dict of value names and dicts as values.
+The value dict has `width` and/or `height` keys.
+If `width` is defined but `height` is not any height will match.
+If `height` if defined but `width` is not any width will match.

 ## Settings

 If you want to change a settings, use the settings window.
 This window